This With a Local supplies insider tips on things to do and see while visiting Dhaka, Bangladesh.

 The Visit Bangladesh website is a good source of information about tourist attractions throughout the country.
 The Rocket paddle steamer, which has been running for around a century, and floating market at Barisal are two of the country’s attractions.

-All of the photos illustrating this feature are by Stuart Forster of Why Eye Photography, which is available for photography commissions in the north-east of England and international assignments.
+All of the photos illustrating this feature are by Why Eye Photography, which based in the northeast of England.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.